erinjhu/habit-stacker/notes.md

 * features to connect with others
 * upload progress photos
 * quantify habits (e.g. how many cups of water, how many pushups done)
+* habit counter for other things like doing work

 **Done**
 * choosing custom habits for different websites